PsyTechPro/TravelEdgeSkills/README.md

 The result: people who know the system fly business class for free while everyone else pays full price for economy.

-TravelEdgeSkills puts that knowledge directly into your AI assistant — specific, actionable, and without the affiliate agenda.
+TravelEdgeSkills puts that knowledge directly into your AI assistant, specific, actionable, and without the affiliate agenda.

 ---